certara/pyDarwin/docs/Algorithms.rst

 *******************

 The exhaustive search algorithm is simple to understand.
 The search space is initially represented as a string of integers - one for each dimension.
 To facilitate the search, this integer string is coded into a "minimal binary".
+Since all candidate models are executed in an exhaustive search, this algorithm is best suited for small search spaces.

 .. _GA_desc: